ScottHilton/SpheroMaze/README.md

 For Linux, go to Bluetooth settings and follow the directions for pairing a Bluetooth device.

 If the Sphero is standing still it is likely due to the following:
 1. No path to either the end endpoint or upper-left corner
 2. Rearrange the maze, or adjust the filters
-    3. Low battery (the Sphero will flash red when it is low on power) Try the following fixes
+3. Low battery (the Sphero will flash red when it is low on power)

+Try the following fixes:
 1. Move the Sphero to different part of board
 2. Rearrange the maze
 3. Disconnect and reconnect the Sphero
 4. Swap out Sphero with a different one

 ### Note About Previous Version
 The previous version of the Sphero (used from August 2017 to about July 2018) used a different coloring format then the current version (as of August 2018).
 Here are some of the basic changes from the old version to the new version: